himmelblau-idm/site/main/docs/about.md

 ## Vision

-Himmelblau envisions seamless integration of Linux systems with modern identity platforms, ensuring parity with Windows environments in terms of authentication security and ease.
+Himmelblau exists to make Linux work cleanly with Entra ID and Intune - open, auditable, and production-ready - so admins get Windows-grade login, MFA, and device management without vendor lock-in.

 ## Get Involved

-Contribute to Himmelblau’s development by visiting our [GitHub page](https://github.com/himmelblau-idm/himmelblau).
+Contribute to Himmelblau's development by visiting our [GitHub page](https://github.com/himmelblau-idm/himmelblau).